 These AI-powered VS Code extensions are truly transforming the developer experience.
 They’re not just about writing code faster; they’re fundamentally about writing smarter, cleaner, and more robust code.

 Have you already tried any of these extensions?
-Or maybe you have other AI tools in your VS Code setup that you just can’t live without?
-I’d genuinely love to hear your experiences and recommendations in the comments below!
+Or maybe you have other AI tools in your VS Code setup that you can’t live without?
+I’d love to hear your experiences and recommendations in the comments below!
 Share your wisdom, folks.

 Happy Coding!